vinuesa/get_phylomarkers/INSTALL.md

 ## Quick install and test notes

 1. clone the repository into a suitable directory (e.g. $HOME/src/gitHub/) using the command 'git clone https://github.com/vinuesa/get_phylomarkers.git'

+2. Make sure R is configured in your system.
+If not, please install package 'r-base'

-2. cd into get_phylomarkers/ and run './install_R_deps.R', which will install R packages into get_phylomarkers/lib/R
+3. cd into get_phylomarkers/ and run './install_R_deps.R', which will install R packages into get_phylomarkers/lib/R

-3. copy the test_sequences directory into a suitable place (e.g. 'cp -r test_sequences $HOME)
+4. Copy the test_sequences directory into a suitable place (e.g. 'cp -r test_sequences $HOME)

-4. cd into the test_sequences dir (e.g. '$HOME/test_sequences')
+5. cd into the test_sequences dir (e.g. '$HOME/test_sequences')

-5. issue the following command to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA -K 1', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA), and will test the molecular clock hypothesis (-K 1).
+6. Issue the following command to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA -K 1', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA), and will test the molecular clock hypothesis (-K 1).

-6. check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
+7. Check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
 Note that for this second invocation, you will probably not need to prepend the full path to the script anymore (see NOTES below).

-7. Explore the help menu of the main script to see the options available for customization of the run.
+8. Explore the help menu of the main script to see the options available for customization of the run.
 It is printed to STDOUT when issuing run_get_phylomarkers_pipeline.sh -h or simply run_get_phylomarkers_pipeline.sh

 That's it, enjoy.